-McConnell Vows Congressional Response To 'Abhorrent' Khashoggi Murder
+McConnell Vows Congressional Response To 'Abhorrent' Khashoggi Slaying

 "What obviously happened — is basically certified by the CIA — is completely abhorrent to everything the United States holds dear and stands for in the world," McConnell told reporters Tuesday afternoon.
 "So some kind of response to that certainly would be in order and we're discussing what the appropriate response should be."

-McConnell noted that Defense Secretary Jim Mattis and Secretary of State Mike Pompeo are scheduled to brief Senators on Wednesday about the Trump administration's investigation of the matter.
+McConnell noted that Defense Secretary Jim Mattis and Secretary of State Mike Pompeo are scheduled to brief senators on Wednesday about the Trump administration's investigation of the matter.

-McConnell acknowledged that Saudi Arabia had been a strategic partner of the United States in the Middle East, but said that this fact should not shield them from consequences.
+McConnell acknowledged that Saudi Arabia had been a strategic partner of the United States in the Middle East but said that this fact should not shield them from consequences.

 "It's always been a pragmatic relationship regardless of who is in the White House," the Kentucky Republican said.
 "We value their opposition to the Iranians and I think almost no one believes we should completely and totally fracture our relationship with the Saudis, but, yes, some kind of response is going to be appropriate and we're going to continue to talk about that."

-There are a range of consequences that could be considered, from restrictions on future arms sales to Saudi Arabia, to additional sanctions on Saudi officials, to a further scaling back of American assistance in the ongoing Saudi intervention in the Yemeni civil war.
+There are a range of consequences that could be considered, from restrictions on future arms sales to Saudi Arabia to additional sanctions on Saudi officials to a further scaling back of American assistance in the ongoing Saudi intervention in the Yemeni civil war.

 McConnell did not state his particular preference.
 Senate Foreign Relations Committee Chairman Bob Corker, R-Tenn., also seemed to be keeping his powder dry — advocating a response but without specifying details.